nib-docs/frontend/frameworks/react/testing.md

 ```

-- use shallow component testing
-- can't test any components with `ref`s
+## TODO:
 - need to export undecorated components - could use es7 decorators and babel-remove-decorator-plugin
-- mocha+chai+jsx-chai

-## What

-1. Given properties and state, the structure of our rendered tree is correct.
-2. Given a rendered tree, we should be able to change the state

-## Where

-## How

-Shallow rendering

-Note: Can't test components that make use of `ref`s.
+- Note: Can't test components that make use of `ref`s.
 We want to avoid them anyway!

 ## Resources